mayuxcoder/MDM-APNS-JAVA/README.md

 MDM-APNS-JAVA
 =============

-its a extended version of notnoop JAVA APNS to support MDM functionality
+its a extended version of notnoop JAVA APNS to support MDM functionality.

 //Initialing with certificate location and password